|

 Annie Sprinkle.

-TC(r)#5 May 1995: BUY NOW
+TC(r)#5 May 1995:

 poems by Jesse Beagle, al cunningham, Robert W. Howington, George